acs-unitartucs/idcard_face_match/README.md

 * Burak Can Kus: Programming
 * Geio Tischler: Design

-This work has been carried out with financial support from the Estonian Ministry of Economic Affairs and Communications.
+This work has been carried out with financial support from:

+* Estonian Ministry of Economic Affairs and Communications
+* European Social Fund via "ICT programme" measure

 © [Applied Cyber Security Group](https://acs.cs.ut.ee/), Institute of Computer Science, University of Tartu